WulfgarW/homeassistant-pycupra/README.md

 ## Further help or contributions
 For questions, further help or contributions you can join the (V.A.G.
 Connected Cars) Discord server at https://discord.gg/826X9jEtCh
+And I would be glad for help on the translation of the messages and forms of PyCupra to other languages.